 Karen Pando-Mars, MFT

-Karen Pando-Mars, MFT, is a psychotherapist in San Rafael, California, and Senior Faculty of the AEDP Institute.
+Karen is a psychotherapist in San Rafael, California, and Senior Faculty of the AEDP Institute.
 She was irresistibly drawn to AEDP in 2005 and captivated by the depth and breadth of this transformational model.
 She immersed herself in training and consultation with Dr. Fosha and three years of core training with Dr. Frederick.
 Ms. Pando-Mars is one of the founders of AEDP West and chaired the AEDP Institute Education Committee from 2011-2018.
-Since 2020, Ms. Pando-Mars is a member of the AEDP DBEI (Diversity, Belonging, Equity and Inclusion Committee).
+Since 2020, Ms. Pando-Mars is a member of the AEDP DBEI (Diversity, Belonging, Equity and Inclusion Committee) and in 2022, she became a consultant to the Vision Collective.

-Ms. Pando-Mars arrived to AEDP with background in somatic and experiential therapies, including Focusing, Biofeedback, Process-Oriented Psychotherapy, Sandtray-Worldplay, EMDR, and Authentic Movement.
-These influences are deeply woven throughout her work.
+Ms. Pando-Mars background in somatic and experiential therapies, including Focusing, Biofeedback, Process-Oriented Psychotherapy, Sandtray-Worldplay, EMDR, and Authentic Movement, influence and are woven throughout her work.
 She was a founder of The Sandtray Network and a contributing editor of its journal.
 As adjunct faculty at Dominican University, in San Rafael, California, she taught AEDP as the overarching theoretical model in the Alternative and Innovative Psychotherapies course.

-She presents workshops on AEDP, teaches and leads Essential and Advanced Skills courses, Core training and supervision across the United States and internationally.
-Her publication “Tailoring AEDP interventions to attachment style,” 2016 Transformance Journal, 6 (2) is the basis for her upcoming book, which will be co-authored with Diana Fosha and published by Norton & Co.
+She teaches AEDP across the United States and internationally.
+Her publication “Tailoring AEDP interventions to attachment style,” 2016 Transformance Journal, 6 (2) is the basis for the book, Tailoring Treatment to attachment patterns: Healing trauma in relationship, co-authored with Diana Fosha, to be published in March 2025 by Norton & Co., now available for pre-order wherever books are sold.